 I take some poetic licence – it actually began a week before Christmas Eve.
 I reckon it was all the rain we got.
-My yard tends to inundated and I figure it drove the mice to higher ground.
-Somewhere they found a way in to the dry of the house – my best guess is through the pipes of the hot water service leading into the laundry.
-Once they got in the house they found it quite pleasant, and invited their mates.
-It helped that right there in the laundry was a big 20 kilo bag of dry dog food for them to feast on.
+My yard tends to inundate, and I figure it drove the mice to higher ground.
+Somewhere they found a way into the dry of the house – my best guess is through alongside the pipes of the hot water service leading into the laundry.
+Once they got in the house they found it quite pleasant and invited their mates.
+It helped that right there in the laundry was a big 20-kilo bag of dry dog food for them to feast on.

 That’s how I figured out I had mice.
 I’d heard scratches and scurrying noises and had a major suspicion I had guests, but then when I saw the plastic on the bag of unopened dog food chewed through I knew it.
 Not long after I caught a glimpse from the corner of my eye.

 It’s not pleasant knowing that you have vermin lurking in the shadows.
 I was afraid that once I had one, then more would come.
 I set traps and caught them regularly, but so many that it only increased my apprehension.
 On one occasion, I caught two in the same trap.
 The noise grew louder and more widespread – it seemed they were in all the walls, and an odour grew stronger.

 I found how they were getting in – just a crack really in the base of the laundry basin unit.
 Presumably, there’s a hole in the floor leading outside.
 I blocked that up with bricks, but I’m uncertain if that’s their only way in.